Meg McCarthy, 30

 I have far less official titles than my dogs.
 Unless MFA counts.
 If so, add that to my registered name.

 Growing, learning, agility-ing, adventuring, traveling, loving, photographing– all things in between.
-Seventeen years of agility, with many more to come.
+Eighteen years of agility, with many more to come.
 A former political science major turned creative writing master currently working in marketing at one of the biggest financial companies in the country.

 This space is where I will do my best to be honest.